Opening Insights: Who is Watching

 This article originally appeared in REUTERS: Tech companies won’t wait for U.S. to act on social media laws, Microsoft’s president says

-Possibilities of Consideration: Exchange Freedom for Security
+Possibilities for Consideration: Exchange Freedom for Security

 Do companies like Microsoft, Google, Facebook, Apple, etc. have a responsibility to uphold the security of their users and protect them in whatever way they are able?
 I think that most of us would answer “yes.”
 Is the security of mass government surveillance worth the elimination of privacy and freedom?
 What do you think?
 Share your thoughts in the SocraticQ below.